maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 To track which random variants of a question a student sees, and make sure they return to the same variant, we need to perform all randomisation at the Maxima level.

-You must define steps as Maxima objects using a `proof_steps` list (see the documentation of for [CAS libraries for representing text-based proofs](../Proof/Proof_CAS_library.md)) then you can randomly order the `proof_steps` as follows.
+To create a random order, you must define steps as Maxima objects using a `proof_steps` list (see the documentation of for [CAS libraries for representing text-based proofs](../Proof/Proof_CAS_library.md)) then you can randomly order the `proof_steps` as follows.

-1. Define `proof_steps` as normal.
+1. Define a variable `proof_steps` as normal.
 2. Add in `proof_steps:random_permutation(proof_steps);` to the question variables.
-3. Add in a question note `{@map(first, proof_steps)@}` to create a meaningful, minimal, question note giving the order of steps.
+3. Add in a question note such as `{@map(first, proof_steps)@}` to create a meaningful, minimal, question note giving the order of steps.

 Note, if you randomly generate random variants it is _strongly recommended_ you use text-based keys.
-Keeping track of permuted numerical keys will be impossible!
+Keeping track of permuted numerical keys will be very difficult!

 ## Block connection with Maxima